June 11-17, 2023

 Program Schedule

 Each day Monday-Friday is organized into a morning, afternoon and evening session.
-In the morning and afternoon sessions the students will be engaged in work on design projects that will include drawing, model making, photography, and some digital exercises informed by faculty lectures.
-On Wednesday the group will travel to Uptown Charlotte to visit architecture offices and a pair of museums and cultural centers.
-The evening sessions will be dedicated to activities such as watching films and other more leisurely activities with the objective to introduce the students to an understanding of life on campus during architecture school.
+In each session the students will be engaged in working on design projects that will include drawing, model making, and digital exercises informed by faculty lectures.

 - Parents will pick up students and luggage at Storrs Building